 Given the uncertainty around the pandemic, many companies have chosen to recruit candidates remotely with the help of technology.
-Others prefer to go back into the office for the process and to hold face-to-face interviews.
+Others prefer to go back into the office, when government restrictions permit them to do so, to hold face-to-face interviews.
 However, the fact that both the interviewer and the candidate will be wearing masks changes some of the rules of the game and adds a new level of complexity to the process, affecting your behaviour and how you express yourself.
 So here are some tips to help you to ace the interview and to make the mask a barrier against coronavirus, but not your success.

 A job interview is a conversation during which the interviewer can get to know the candidate and decide whether they are the right person for the job.
 But it is also an opportunity for the candidate to find out whether the company matches their expectations too.
 However, masks create their own issues.
 They prevent you from seeing the other person’s lips when they are speaking, which can make it more difficult to understand what they are saying.
 The fabric deadens the sound too, making the words less distinct.
 To overcome these limitations, here are some recommendations:

 1. Craft a clear message